Mikaspe/3.GumsContour/README.md

-# 3.Teeth
+# GumsContour

-Teeth is a program which finds contours of gums in 3D oral cavity model.
+GumsContour is a program which finds contours of gums in 3D oral cavity model.
 Input file is STL ASCII and result is .obj file.

 <p align="center">
-    Model of oral cavity as STL ASCII file:
+    Example of oral cavity model as STL ASCII file:
 </p>

 <p align="center">